Santi Denia

-Santiago Denia Sánchez (born 9 March 1974), commonly known as Santi, is a Spanish retired footballer who played as a central defender, currently manager of the Spain under-21 national team.
+Santiago Denia Sánchez (born 9 March 1974), commonly known as Santi, is a Spanish former professional footballer who played as a central defender, currently manager of Qatar Stars League club Al Shahaniya.

-He appeared in 297 La Liga matches over 11 seasons (two goals scored), with Albacete and Atlético Madrid.
+He appeared in 297 La Liga matches over 11 seasons (eight goals scored), with Albacete and Atlético Madrid.
 He won the 1996 league championship with the latter club.

 Club career

-Born in Albacete, Castile-La Mancha, Santi began playing professionally with his hometown side Albacete Balompié.
+Born in Albacete, Castilla–La Mancha, Santi began playing professionally with his hometown side Albacete Balompié.
 He made his La Liga debut at age 18, and immediately became an undisputed starter as they constantly managed to retain their top-flight status.

 Santi signed for Atlético Madrid in the summer of 1995, being crowned league and Copa del Rey champion in his first season as part of a defensive line which also included youth graduates Juan Manuel López and Roberto Solozábal.
 He appeared in 37 league matches during the campaign.

 Following Atlético's 2000 relegation (he collected a career-worst 17 yellow cards), Santi gradually lost his importance in the team's plans.
 In 2004–05, after the signing of Pablo Ibáñez – who also came from Albacete – he featured in no games at all in the first half of the season, and was subsequently allowed to leave on loan in January 2005 to his first club.
 The move was made permanent in June and he retired after two more years, with Albacete now in the Segunda División.

 Santi eventually returned to Atlético Madrid in early February 2009, as assistant to newly-appointed Abel Resino who had replaced Javier Aguirre.
 He was a caretaker manager for the fixture against RCD Mallorca on 24 October, before the appointment of Quique Sánchez Flores.

 International career

 Santi was capped twice for Spain, his debut coming on 11 October 1997 in a 1998 FIFA World Cup qualifier against Faroe Islands (3–1 in Gijón, playing the entire match).
 He still featured in a friendly win over Sweden in March 1998, but did not make the cut for the finals in France.

 Previously, Santi appeared for the nation at the 1996 Summer Olympics.

+Coaching career

-After retiring, he acted as head coach to Spain's under-16, under-17, under-19 and under-20 national teams, leading the third age group to the UEFA European Championship in 2019.
+After retiring, Denia acted as head coach to Spain under-17s and under-19s.
+He led the second age group to the UEFA European Championship in 2019.

-In December 2022, after Luis de la Fuente was promoted to the full side following Luis Enrique's resignation, Santi was named the former's replacement at the helm of the under-21s.
+In December 2022, after Luis de la Fuente was promoted to the full side following Luis Enrique's resignation, Denia was named the former's replacement at the helm of the under-21s.
+He won the gold medal at the 2024 Summer Olympics in France, thanks to a Sergio Camello late goal in extra time to beat the hosts.

+Denia returned to club duties in summer 2025, being appointed at Qatar Stars League's Al Shahaniya SC.